hurielreichel/auto-rasterize/README.md

 This program is licensed under the terms of the GNU GPLv3.
 Documentation and illustrations are licensed under the terms of the CC BY-NC-SA.

+# Dependencies

+Python 3.8.5 or superior.

+Packages may be installed either with pip or conda

+* GDAL 3.1.3

+* ogr 0.18.1

+* argparse 0.26.2